maskarade/Android-Orma/README.md

 # Migration

-Orma has pluggable migration mechanism via `MigrationEngine`.
+Orma has pluggable migration mechanism via the `MigrationEngine` interface.

 The default migration engine is `SchemaDiffMigration`, which handles schema changes by making diff with old and new schemas.